WiktorKarnia/AntColonyOptimization/README.md

 ## Usage

-To run the algorithm, follow the instructions below:
+Run the algorithm by running the python file.

   ```bash
    python ACOsimulator.py